jmagar/unloggarr/README.md

 1. **Auto-Connect** - The app automatically connects to your MCPO server on startup
 2. **Visual Status** - Check the MCPO connection indicator in the header for real-time status
 3. **Smart Defaults** - Starts with 5000 lines from your primary log file for comprehensive coverage
+4. **Data Flow Monitoring** - Use the API documentation at `http://your-unraid-ip:6970/docs` to monitor data flow

 ### 📊 **Enhanced Log Navigation**
-4. **Interactive Statistics** - Click the beautiful stat cards to filter by log level (Error, Warning, Info, Debug)
+5. **Interactive Statistics** - Click the beautiful stat cards to filter by log level (Error, Warning, Info, Debug)
-5. **Advanced Search** - Use the search box with real-time highlighting of matching terms
+6. **Advanced Search** - Use the search box with real-time highlighting of matching terms
-6. **Smart Filtering** - Combine level filters and search for precise log discovery
+7. **Smart Filtering** - Combine level filters and search for precise log discovery
-7. **Log File Selection** - Switch between different log sources using the dropdown
+8. **Log File Selection** - Switch between different log sources using the dropdown

 ### 🤖 **AI-Powered Insights**
-8. **Intelligent Analysis** - Click "Analyze with AI" for comprehensive system health insights
+9. **Intelligent Analysis** - Click "Analyze with AI" for comprehensive system health insights
-9. **Streaming Results** - Watch AI analysis stream in real-time with progress indicators
+10. **Streaming Results** - Watch AI analysis stream in real-time with progress indicators
-10. **Contextual Analysis** - AI considers your current filters and search terms
+11. **Contextual Analysis** - AI considers your current filters and search terms

 ### 📅 **Automated Features**
-11. **Scheduler Control** - Use the scheduler indicator to view and control automated analysis
+12. **Scheduler Control** - Use the scheduler indicator to view and control automated analysis
-12. **Notification Management** - Configure Gotify integration for automated alerts and summaries
+13. **Notification Management** - Configure Gotify integration for automated alerts and summaries
-13. **Analysis History** - Review past automated analysis results and trends
+14. **Analysis History** - Review past automated analysis results and trends
-14. **Alert Configuration** - Set thresholds and schedules for different types of notifications
+15. **Alert Configuration** - Set thresholds and schedules for different types of notifications

 ### 🎨 **Beautiful Interface**
-11. **Interactive Elements** - Hover over cards and entries for delightful micro-animations
+16. **Interactive Elements** - Hover over cards and entries for delightful micro-animations
-12. **Enhanced Details** - Click any log entry to expand and see formatted details
+17. **Enhanced Details** - Click any log entry to expand and see formatted details
-13. **Scroll Navigation** - Use the floating scroll-to-top button for easy navigation
+18. **Scroll Navigation** - Use the floating scroll-to-top button for easy navigation
-14. **Loading States** - Enjoy elegant skeleton loading animations during data fetching
+19. **Loading States** - Enjoy elegant skeleton loading animations during data fetching

 ## 🌙 **Enhanced Theme Support**